tlstommy/Six-Sigma-Grapher/README.md

 ### Installing SixSigmaGrapher.7z
-- Download latest release from the [releases page](https://github.com/lulamae12/Six-Sigma-Grapher/releases).
+- Download the latest release of "SixSigmaGrapher.7z" from the [releases page](https://github.com/lulamae12/Six-Sigma-Grapher/releases).

 - To install a .7z file, 7Zip must be installed.
 If it is not installed, it can be installed from [here](https://www.7-zip.org/download.html)